Why is the Seaside Town of Whitstable so Popular?

 A few chain stores can be found, such as Boots, White Stuff and Tesco, but there are a larger number of boutique stores selling clothes, home accessories, books, toys, art work, hand-made jewellery and fancy cheeses.
 Some are so old-fashioned, they have come back into fashion again!.
 Many of these shops are tiny places with unique things you just cannot resist.
 You could shop for hours here if you like the more individual, one-off shops.

-Staying for longer than a day?
-Places to stay in Whitstable.
+Places to Stay in Whitstable.

 When it comes to places to stay in Whitstable, there’s a Premier Inn, Hotel Continental, Marine Hotel, Fisherman’s huts and holiday cottages to let.